Updated Summer 2020

 Brakes: drum rear, hydraulic disc front

-To me the Mash Roadstar is a great looking machine with an idealised Brit-retro ‘T120’ profile that looks just as good as the originals it’s copying.
+The Mash Roadstar is a great looking machine with an idealised Brit-retro ‘T120’ (left) profile that’s as cool as the originals it’s imitating.
 The flat bench seat, fork gaiters, peashooter pipes all set off the right cues.

-The Mash Roadstar resembles Yamaha’s recently reintroduced SR400 (left).
-From what I’ve read the mini SR hasn’t caught on, despite the retro trend.
+The Mash Roadstar resembles Yamaha’s UK-reintroduced but soon dropped SR400 (left).
+The mini SR never caught on, despite the retro trend.
 First time round in the late 70s the original SR500 wasn’t such a big hit either, while the XT500 with which it shared its motor had already become the classic it remains today.
-Alongside the Roadstar the £5200 SR400 merely looks overpriced and heavy.
+Alongside the Roadstar, the £5200 SR400 merely looked overpriced and heavy.
 What it needs is some of this!

 Initially riding away from the shop the bike felt as skimpy as a 125.
-This lack of bulk and the airy front end detracted from the planted feeling on my Versys, but that can’t all be down to an extra 70-odd kilos of weight.
-It could be an assumption produced by the spindly 35-mm forks alongside the proportionally hefty front wheel.
+This lack of bulk and the airy front end detracted from the planted feeling on my Versys (at the time), but that can’t all be down to an extra 70-odd kilos of weight.
+It could be due to the spindly 35-mm forks alongside the proportionally hefty front wheel.